Apple’s new iOS 12 beta fixes the annoying ‘please update’ bug

 iOS 12 beta testers have been plagued with a frustrating bug that continually pops up messages alerting them that a new iOS update is available when, in fact, it’s not.
 Apple has now fixed this bug, which is patched in the latest iOS 12 betas rolling out now, we understand.

-The bug had first made headlines on Thursday, when a number of iOS 12 beta testers – including developers and those on the public beta program – began to complain on social media about the problem.
+The bug first made headlines on Thursday, when a number of iOS 12 beta testers – including developers and those on the public beta program – began to complain on social media about the problem.
 All users were seeing a pop-up message that read, “A new iOS version is now available.
 Please update from the iOS 12 beta.”

 Users could close this window with a tap, but the same pop-up would reappear at regular intervals.
 There was nothing to be done about it, because the message itself was wrong – there was no new beta available for download at the time.